 The CNDO Operational Core Team

 The CNDO Operational Core Team carries out orders from the CNDO Steering Committee.
 It provides the basis for the ongoing optimization and development of processes in organ and tissue donation.
 The CNDO Operational Core Team comprises coordinators from the five networks.
-Sascha Albert took over as President of the Operational Core Team at the beginning of 2019.
-In 2019, the Operational Core Team focused on developing the basis for Swiss guidelines on DCD donation.
+The focus of the OKT's work is on the development of basic documents for Swiss guidelines.

 The DCD Technical Committee